-Besides, Aswath Damodaran is also quite active on his youtube channel (with over 72k subscribers) where he teaches valuation and business modeling.
+Besides, Aswath Damodaran is also quite active on his youtube channel (with over 72k subscribers) where he teaches valuation and business modelling.
 Feel free to check out his youtube channel here.

-Probably the simplest, enjoyable, interactive yet highly educative books that I read on investing.
-Initially, I started with one up on wall street, then fell in love with the way the author describes the share market and end up reading all the three books written by him.
+Probably the simplest, most enjoyable, interactive yet highly educative book that I read on investing.
+Initially, I started with one up on wall street, then fell in love with the way the author describes the share market and end up reading all three books written by him.

 In his books, Peter Lynch shares his learnings as a fund manager and stock investor.
 All three of Lynch’s books follow his common sense investing approach, which insists that individual investors if they take the time to do their homework, can perform just as well or even better than the experts.